Zerzavot/Kafka-Producer-CSV/README.md

 # Kafka-Producer-CSV

 We are gonna make a kafka producer and send them to kafka console consumer.
-Then, we send them to a csv file</br> You can find the file *results.csv* in your kafka file.
+Then, we send the results to a csv file
+</br>You can find the file *results.csv* in your kafka file.

 - [x] Download Kafka and Zookeeper
 - [ ] Start Zookeeper